goldenskygiang/vhc-miniCTF2022-web/vinuni-sis/vinuni-sis.md

 ![login form 1](login-1.png)

-But initially, I use `administrator' or '=` instead, but it yields the same behavior anyway.
+During the event, initially, I used `administrator' or '=` instead, but it yields the same behavior anyway.

 The first part of the flag is `VHC2022{m3_c4N_SqLi_`.